Notes on the Geography of The Eastern United States: Washington, D.C.'s Height Limit

 From the tower, you can't miss seeing the influence of the building-height law.

 From the street outside, you get more testimony.
 That's the J.W.
 Marriott hotel on the right and the venerable Willard on the left.
-Opened in 1901 on the site of a still older Willard (and reminiscent of New York's Plaza Hotel because it was designed by the same hand, Henry Hardenbergh's), the Willard closed in 1968 but reopened as an Intercontinental hotel in 1986.
+Opened in 1901 on the site of an earlier Willard (and reminiscent of New York's Plaza Hotel because it was designed by the same man, Henry Hardenbergh), the Willard closed in 1968 but reopened as an Intercontinental hotel in 1986.

 A few blocks away, more of the sawn-off same.